alopez/alopez.github.com/collaborators.md

 ---

 I am conservative about who I add to this list.
-It includes coauthors and student collaborators.
+It includes advisees and collaborators.
 If your information is out of date, please get in touch.